sagesteppe/eSTZwritR/README.md

 ## Documentation
 A paper describing the impetus behind the creation of eSTZwritR, and broadly outlining it's functionality is available here (COMING SOON!).

-A vignette showcasing the usage of the package is available here (COMING SOON!).
+A vignette showcasing the usage of the package is available [here](https://sagesteppe.github.io/eSTZwritR/articles/eSTZwritR.html).

 ## Citation
 Wieferich, B., Benkendorf, R.C.
 2024. eSTZwritR